Irkka/dml/rules/game_component_reference/zone/exile.md

 ## N.B.

 Any non-implicit information about cards in Exile are off-limits to all Players.
-For example, Players know which Character cards have been moved there after their Character Ultimate Powers have resolved, but for example in a 3-player game the Players may not verify the missing Merchant Kings identity, when the card is put face down in to Exile.
+For example, Players know which Character cards have been moved there after their Character Powers have resolved, but for example in a 3-player game the Players may not verify the missing Merchant Kings identity, when the card is put face down in to Exile.